zencart/documentation/content/dev/code/notifiers.md

 #### Procedural Event Notifications

-In procedural application code (eg: in any code that is not inside a class which `extends base`), use the global `$zco_notifier` object to trigger events.
+In procedural application code (actually, in any code that is not inside a class which `extends base`), use the global `$zco_notifier` object to trigger events.

 For example, the `zen_mail` function triggers the following event, which allows a plugin to update the to-be-sent email format: